 Treatment for a broken collarbone depends on the type and severity of your fracture.
 There are risks and benefits to both nonsurgical and surgical treatments.
 It’s best to fully discuss your treatment options with your doctor.

-A 2015 meta-analysis of surgical and nonsurgical treatment noted that complication rates were 25 percent, no matter which treatment was chosen.
+A of surgical and nonsurgical treatment noted that complication rates were 25 percent, no matter which treatment was chosen.
 Both studies called for more research to determine what kinds of breaks benefit most from surgery.

 Conservative, nonsurgical treatment

 With nonsurgical treatment, here’s what you can expect:

 - Arm support.
 Your injured arm will be immobilized in a sling or wrap to keep the bone in place.
 It’s important to restrict movement until your bone has healed.

 - Pain medication.
 A doctor may prescribe over-the-counter drugs such as ibuprofen or acetaminophen.

 - Ice.
 A doctor may recommend ice packs to help with pain for the first few days.